 \section{Application}

-Viewing the development of context copying as a special grokking inspires us to examine the impact of regularization, as it is known to enhance grokking~\cite{wang2024grokkedtransformersimplicitreasoners, nanda2023progressmeasuresgrokkingmechanistic}.
-We train models using (1) attention dropout with a 10\% probability and (2) weight decay with $\lambda=0.1$.
-Figure~\ref{fig:reg} shows that these techniques' positive impact: with dropout, the model groks to copy earlier; both techniques improve the accuracy compared to the vanilla model.
-Future innovations on improving the in-context learning could also benefit from the correlations with grokking.
+Viewing the development of context copying as a special grokking inspires us to examine the impact of regularization, as it enhances grokking~\cite{ nanda2023progressmeasuresgrokkingmechanistic}.
+We train models using (1) 10\% attention dropout and (2) weight decay ($\lambda=0.1$).
+Figure~\ref{fig:reg} shows that their positive impact: with dropout, the model groks to copy earlier; both techniques improve the accuracy compared to the vanilla model.